anonymoushei4444/uGEN/README.md

 workdir/logs/<UUID>.log                    # Full execution log
 ```

-A final summary is printed to stdout when the run completes, reporting whether the PoC converged successfully or hit the time/iteration limit.
+A final summary is printed to stdout when the run completes, reporting whether the PoC converged successfully or hit the maximum recursion limit.

 ---